 Among the reasons there’s that sticky feeling on your floors even after thoroughly cleaning include the following:

-1. Using the wrong floor cleaning solution
+1. Use of wrong floor cleaning solution

 While normal cleaning may require using simple soap or mild chemicals, some stains require special chemicals to come off.